devhl-labs/ScheduledServices/README.md

 # ScheduledServices
-This is a simple library that makes it easy to manage the lifetime of your services.
+This is a simple library that makes it easy to schedule your services.
-You can schedule a service to run after some delay, or to keep running with some delay between runs.
+You can schedule a service to run after a delay, or to keep running with some delay between runs.

 To implement this, have your service inherit ToggleService, ScheduledService, or RecurringService.
 You can also override GetDelayBeforeExecutionAsync or GetDelayBetweenExecutionsAsync if you need to compute the delay.
-The example below shows how to configure your service to run one minute after startup.
+The example below shows how to configure your service to run one minute after startup and keep running every minute.

 ## appsettings.json
 ```json